WHAT IS CONNECT THE CRESCENT?

 How were routes chosen?

 Bike Easy and the City hosted two design charrettes in early 2018 to engage community members to identify route ideas and options.
 The Connect the Crescent steering committee then selected a large-scale option that would allow residents to try a complete network.
 The Department of Public Works developed detailed designs that met local and national safety standards and within the limitations of using temporary materials.
-The temporary “pop-up” nature will now allow the community at large to evaluate the design through experience, as walkers, cyclists and drivers, and provide feedback on the performance.
+The temporary “pop-up” nature allowed the community at large to evaluate the design through experience, as walkers, cyclists and drivers, and provide feedback on the performance.

 Who is paying for Connect the Crescent?